 "I reached out to Arno because he was a former white supremacist now doing peace work.
-I had so many questions that needed answers."
+I had so many questions. "

 Portions of this story were adapted with permission from Pardeep Kaleka and Arno Michaelis’ book, The Gift of Our Wounds.

 Pardeep: When I first met Arno, a little over two months had passed since August 5, 2012, the day my father and five other Sikhs were executed in our peaceful Wisconsin temple by a self-avowed white supremacist.
 Two of the victims were brothers, both had families and young children.
 A woman who was killed left behind two teenage boys.
 Others had suffered grave injuries.
 Lt.
 Brian Murphy, a heroic police officer, was corned by the killer and shot fifteen times at close range.
 He survived by the grace of God.